 How many carbs are in unsweetened cinnamon applesauce?

 One nutrition serving (¼ cup = 2 oz) of this applesauce has 23 grams of carbs, 1 gram of fat, 1 gram of protein.

 Our favorite fall-season healthy snack is definitely the oven-baked chestnuts.

 You can also use this unsweetened applesauce recipe, with your overnight oats, chia pudding, or homemade granola for a cozy fall breakfast.
 Mix it with homemade almond milk, and you are off for the ultimate self-made treat.

 We are sure, your family and friends will love these easy recipes and it's the perfect time to share them.

-Making homemade unsweetened applesauce is easy, effortless, and the healthiest way to eat it.
+Making homemade sugar-free applesauce is easy, effortless, and the healthiest way to eat it.
 It's also good for any diet - even kids and babies love it!
-With as little as two or three ingredients, you can have a delicious apple sauce that tastes fresh from your own kitchen in less than ten minutes.
+With as little as two or three ingredients, you can have delicious applesauce that tastes fresh from your own kitchen in less than ten minutes.

 What are you waiting for?
 Make some today!